 Heathside School is committed to ensuring the welfare and safety of all our children in school.
 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children

 We believe that students have a right to develop and learn in a supportive, caring and safe environment which includes the right to protection from harm and all types of abuse.
 We make every effort to ensure children and adults feel safe, secure, valued and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.

-Heathside School follows the Surrey Safeguarding guidelines.
-Our Child Protection Policy and E-Safety Policy are available on our policies page here.
-Our Safeguarding Policy can be downloaded below.
+Heathside School follows the procedures.
+Our Safeguarding and Child Protection and Safeguarding Policy together with our Online Safety Policy are available on our policies page here.